-In this digital era, security is a big concern, your personal information such as credit card details, photos, videos, contacts, relations, Geo-info and almost every other personal information is in your device or saved online.
-Although, this makes things quite convenient, but it also raises risks of information getting stolen.
+In this digital era, security is a big concern, your personal information such as credit card details, photos, videos, contacts, relations, Geo-info and almost every other personal information is on your device or saved online.
+Although this makes things quite convenient, it also raises risks of information getting stolen.

 Security issues have been handled quite well on the PCs, but many people don’t care about security on the smartphones.
 This makes them even more vulnerable and easier to compromise.
 If you are an iPhone user, then there are many ways to protect it and make sure your data is secured.